 - Set the permissible number of retries at occurrence of a data receive error.
-(Refer to page 315 for data receive error for retry) - When data receive errors occur consecutively and exceed the permissible number of retries set, an inverter trips (E.PUE) and a motor stops. - When "9999" is set, the inverter will not trip even if data receive error occurs but an alarm output signal (LF) is output.
+(Refer to page 322 for data receive error for retry) - · When data receive errors occur consecutively and exceed the permissible number of retries set, an inverter fault (E.PUE) is provided and the inverter trips. - · When "9999" is set, an inverter fault is not provided even if data receive error occurs but an alarm output signal (LF) is output.

 For the terminal used for the LF signal output, assign the function by setting "98 (positive logic) or 198 (negative logic)" in any of Pr.
 190 to Pr.
 196 (output terminal function selection).